symeonp/forty-jekyll-theme/_posts/2020-04-18-grammar-based-fuzzing.md

 Once you obtain your trial and install it, you need to register the ActiveX DLL.
 This can be done by either running <code>%systemroot%\System32\regsvr32.exe</code> targeting the 64-bit version of the DLL (<b>DebenuPDFLibrary64AX1711.dll</b>) or <code>%systemroot%\SysWoW64\regsvr32.exe</code> to register the 32-bit version (<b>DebenuPDFLibraryAX1711.dll</b>)
-While you are there make sure to note down the <b>TRIAL_LICENSE_KEY.TXT</b> as you'll need it later for generated the files.
+While you are there make sure to note down the <b>TRIAL_LICENSE_KEY.TXT</b> as you'll need it later for generating the files.

 ![Registering the DLL.]({{ site.url }}/assets/images/dll_register.png)